alxers/book_of_proof/11_chapter.md

 2) R is symmetric.
 3) R is transitive.

 .7.
 There are 16 possible different relations R on the set A = { a, b }.
 Describe all ofthem.
 (A picture for each one will suffice, but don’t forget to label the nodes.)
 Which ones are reflexive?
 Symmetric?
 Transitive?

+.8.
+Define a relation on Z as xRy if |x−y| < 1.
+Is R reflexive?
+Symmetric?
+Transitive?If a property does not hold, say why.
+What familiar relation is this?